wizevest/wizevest.github.io/_pages/privacy-policy.md

 #### Collection of Routine Information

-This website track basic information about their visitors.
+This website tracks basic information about visitors.
 This information includes, but is not limited to, IP addresses, browser details, timestamps and referring pages.
 None of this information can personally identify specific visitor to this website.
 The information is tracked for routine administration and maintenance purposes.

 #### Cookies